A pseudoexponentiation-like structure on the algebraic numbers: Points with independent coordinates

 Up to enlarging $k$, we may assume that these prime divisors have degree $1$ and are all defined over $k$.
-It is clear that in the space of all hyperplanes $H$ that intersect $V$ properly, the ones such that $H\cap W_{i}=H\cap W_{j}$, with $i\neq j$, form a proper Zariski closed subset.
-By Bertini's theorem, it is also true that the ones such that $H\cap V$ is not absolutely irreducible, and similarly the ones such that $H\cap W_{i}$ is not absolutely irreducible, form proper Zariski closed sets.
+It is clear that among all the hyperplanes $H$ that intersect $V$ properly, the ones such that $H\cap W_{i}=H\cap W_{j}$, with $i\neq j$, form a proper Zariski-closed subset.
+By Bertini's theorem, it is also true that the ones such that $H\cap V$ is not absolutely irreducible, and similarly the ones such that $H\cap W_{i}$ is not absolutely irreducible, form proper Zariski-closed sets.